getanewsletter/wp-get-a-newsletter/readme.txt

 == Changelog ==

+= 3.1 =
+Added custom scripts and styles for the settings pages Form errors and success notices now appear as expected Form errors now utilize transients instead of the PHP sessions Cosmetic changes to the settings pages

 = 3.0.5 =
 Fixed bug caused by changed API for choosing sender when creating a subscription form